Paul, Ayton lead Suns past Raptors for 30th victory

+The Suns made only two of their last 14 field goal attempts, and none over the final 3:50.
+A 14-point lead dwindled to two and Toronto might have had a chance to to win if Mikal Bridges had not run down an offensive rebound with 7.3 seconds left.

+Bridges got the ball to Chris Paul, and Devin Booker’s two free throws sealed it.
+“We don’t run a lot of plays for him but we wouldn’t be in this position without him,” Suns coach Monty Williams said about Bridges, who had 11 points and seven rebounds. “.He’s one of those guys who can find different way to affect the game.
-TAMPA , Fla.
-(AP) — Chris Paul and Deandre Ayton each scored 19 points and the Phoenix Suns held off the Toronto Raptors 104-100 on Friday night despite not making a field goal in the last 3:50.

-Paul and Devin Booker converted four free throws in the final 42 seconds.
+Paul and Deandre Ayton each scored 19 points.
+Paul and Booker converted four free throws in the final 42 seconds for the Suns’ only points in the final minutes.
 Booker had 16 points to help the Suns improve to 30-14.

 Paul also had eight assists, and Ayton had nine rebounds and two blocks — the last block on Siakam in the final minutes.